A Japanese Tragedy

 A Japanese Tragedy (日本の悲劇, Nihon no higeki), also known as Tragedy of Japan, is a 1953 Japanese drama film written and directed by Keisuke Kinoshita.
-The film tells the story of a mother who has to raise two children during and after World War II, but whose children reject her.
-Kinoshita interspersed newsreel footage within the film in an attempt to relate the story of the film to the wider context of Japan's post-war difficulties.
+The film tells the story of a widowed mother who turns to prostitution to raise two children during and after World War II, but her children, ashamed of her, reject her.
+It was ranked as the 6th best film of the year in 1953 by Kinema Junpo.